msa-em/nanocartography/nanocartography.md

 :::{figure} ./images/image3.tiff
 :name: fig2
-Figure 2: Comparison of vector nomenclature in the native hexagonal system as compared to the cubic formulation.
+Comparison of vector nomenclature in the native hexagonal system as compared to the cubic formulation.
 :::